apache/streampipes-website/docs/03_use-programmatically-create-adapters.md

 ---

 In Apache StreamPipes, adapters are typically created via the web interface.
-However, it is possible to create adapters programmatically using a compact YAML format and the treamPipes REST API.
+However, it is possible to create adapters programmatically using a compact YAML format and the StreamPipes REST API.
 Programmatic creation of adapters can be a useful feature in cases where many similar adapters have to be created.
 In this case, an externally managed YAMl file containing the full adapter configuration can be used and modified.